rachelsmithcode/twu-biblioteca-rachelsmith/README.md

 + Run the “main” method from BibliotecaApp
 + Program will print welcome message
-+ Program will print a list of menu options
++ Program will print a list of mainMenu options
 + Enter text of option you would like to use, note this currently does take notice of white spaces.
 You can enter more than one option and it will run in priority order. e.g. “checkout booklist” will print the booklist to the screen and then ask what book you want to checkout whereas if you type “checkout return” or “return checkout” it will always ask what book you want to checkout before it asks what book you wish to return.
 + If all books have been checked out the booklist will be blank.
 + enter “Book List” or “book list” to see the list of available books